vpKumaravel/EEG_BadChannelDetection/README.md

 Use case: E.g., to run FASTER pipeline

-a) Open run_FASTER.m
+* Open run_FASTER.m
-b) Set the root location of data and label files
+* Set the root location of data and label files
-c) Execute the file
+* Execute the file
-d) The results (balanced accuracy and f1 score) can be found in result_FASTER mat file
+ The results (balanced accuracy and f1 score) can be found in result_FASTER mat file

 For the NN implementation, refer to https://github.com/fpaissan/cleanEEGNet